 The timeline below shows where the symbol Cotton Mather’s “History of New England Witchcraft” appears in The Legend of Sleepy Hollow.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...his time in the region only exaggerates.
-He often spends his evenings after school “swallowing” Cotton Mather ’s stories until it’s too dark to read.
-Afterwards, as he returns to his lodgings,... (full context)
+He often spends his evenings after school “swallowing” Cotton Mather’s stories until it’s too dark to read.
+Afterwards, as he returns to his lodgings, the... (full context)

 ...only several pieces of clothing, a razor, and a book of psalm-tunes.
-After also finding Cotton Mather ’s “History of New England Witchcraft”, an almanac, and a book of fortune-telling among Ichabod’s... (full context)
+After also finding Cotton Mather’s “History of New England Witchcraft”, an almanac, and a book of fortune-telling among Ichabod’s possessions,... (full context)